hfzzddn/smart-supply-chain/README.md

 **LinkedIn:** http://www.linkedin.com/in/mohamad-hafizzuddin

 Overview
-This project involves the design and implementation of a supply chain database.
-The database includes tables for categories, customers, products, orders, and order details.
-The goal is to maintain a structured and efficient database that can be used for managing and analyzing supply chain data.
+Develop a comprehensive smart supply chain system utilizing SQL Server Management Studio (SSMS), Power Query, and Tableau to manage and visualize supply chain data effectively.

+Tools Used:

+SSMS: For database creation,data cleaning, management, and data manipulation.
+Power Query: For data transformation and loading into Excel.
+Excel: For linking tables and further data manipulation.
+Tableau: For advanced data visualization.

 Database Schema
 The database schema consists of the following tables: